M.A. Marriage and Family Therapy: Trauma Studies Specialization

 Culture, Attachment, and Trauma

 Poly-victimization and the cumulative effects of multiple trauma experiences are examined from the perspective of attachment theory, neurobiological development, and affect regulation.
-This course will critically address the context of poverty, culture, gender, community neglect, and isolation as key domains in relation to understanding the cultural manifestations of assessment and treatment of trauma for individuals and communities.
+This trauma studies course will critically address the context of poverty, culture, gender, community neglect, and isolation as key domains in relation to understanding the cultural manifestations of assessment and treatment of trauma for individuals and communities.
 In addition, this course uses mindful approaches in addressing participants’ cultural worldview, value systems, and lived cultural identity development to assess how it informs perceptions of trauma in diverse communities.
 An overview of the history of trauma theory and contemporary directions in theory, research, and practice will be included.
 The works of Bowlby, Siegel, Levine, van der Kolk along with a selected group of early and contemporary theorists will be examined in this course.
-This is a seminar course in which each student will actively lead discussion on a major theorist.
+This is a seminar course in which each student will actively lead a discussion on a major theorist.

 The experience of trauma during the immigration process is not uncommon and can result in impaired individual and family functioning.
 Immigration trauma and the stressors of acculturation can have a cumulative effect on the individual and the family.
 The experiences of family disruption and family separation, migration violence, undocumented immigration status, political refugee status and human trafficking will be examined in this course.
 The resulting symptomatology of grief and loss, deportation anxiety, separation and attachment issues, changing family systems, cultural adaptation and the acculturation process will be identified, explored and discussed in this course in regards to assessment issues and clinical treatment strategies.
 The sociopolitical context of the immigration experience both with immigration documents and without immigration documents will be examined, and the stressors related to the acculturation process will be integrated into the learning within this course.